CasterCodes/ProjectManager/README.md

 Project Manager App Using Javascript
 # Properties
 In this App a user is able to add;
--a project name, project deteils
+- a project name, project deteils
--technologies to use
+- technologies to use
--the date to start the project
+- the date to start the project
--due date.
+- due date.
+User is also able to;
+- Delete A project from localStorage
+- Mark Project as a done project
+- Mark a project as udone
 # Used
-Vanilla Javascript
+- Vanilla Javascript
 # Javascript
-Arrow functions
+- Arrow functions
-Basic javascripts sytax
+- Basic javascripts sytax
-localStorage
+- localStorage
 # For
 Javascript Beginners